-- 1. Homeowners' Association, neighborhood group, or individual reports can request a Traffic Calming Project for their neighborhood or street by submitting an Application Form (Appendix - 2.
+- 1. Homeowners' Association, neighborhood group, or individual reports can request a Traffic Calming Project for their neighborhood or street by submitting an Application Form and Petition with signatures of a minimum of 20% of the residents on the street(s) requesting Traffic Calming. - 2.
 Public Works Department with schedule and conduct an Initial Meeting with the Neighborhood Coordinator to discuss: - Application Process - Traffic Study Process - Petition Requirements - Financial Participation - Potential Passive Traffic Calming Solutions - 3.
-Public Works Department will conduct appropriate studies, as approved by City Manager, to determine the existence and extent of the problem - If the results of the study indicate there is no traffic problem, the neighborhood will be informed in writing - If the results of the study indicate there is a traffic problem, Public Works staff will develop a traffic calming report, including suggested solutions passive and active measures. - 4.
-Public Works staff schedules a neighborhood meeting to discuss study findings, suggested solutions passive and active measures, definition of the affected area, anticipated costs, and the petition process - 5.
-Public Works will prepare a preliminary design of the proposed solution passive and active measures and prepare the formal petitions for the Neighborhood Coordinator to distribute for signature. - 6.
-To show awareness and consensus for the proposed traffic calming plan, the neighborhood must submit a petition to Public Works with signatures of 90% of the households in the Affected Area of with 75% of the households approving the proposed plan (see Appendix B for example petition forms) - 7.
-Public Works shall verify the signatures on the petition and, once verified, will develop a final project design and cost, based on the suggested solution passive and active measures. - 8.
+Public Works Department will conduct appropriate studies, as approved by City Manager, to determine the existence and extent of the problem - If the results of the study indicate there is no traffic problem, the neighborhood will be informed in writing - If the results of the study indicate there is a traffic problem, Public Works staff will develop a traffic calming report, including suggested passive and active measures. - 4.
+Public Works staff schedules a neighborhood meeting to discuss study findings, suggested passive and active measures, definition of the affected area, anticipated costs, and the petition process - 5.
+Public Works will prepare a preliminary design of the proposed passive and active measures and prepare the formal petitions for the Neighborhood Coordinator to distribute for signature. - 6.
+To show awareness and consensus for the proposed traffic calming plan, the neighborhood must submit a petition to Public Works with signatures of 70% of the households approving the proposed plan (see Appendix B for example petition forms) - 7.
+Public Works shall verify the signatures on the petition and, once verified, will develop a final project design and cost, based on the suggested passive and active measures. - 8.
 Final design and cost for any active measures will be presented to the Mayor and City Council for funding and approval